 - Limit Your Scent: Bears have a powerful sense of smell so limit how many scented products you carry and use around camp.
 Leave the smelly hand soap or detergent at home, especially the floral varieties.
 These are homing beacons for bears.

 - Keep Food Away from Your Tent: It is a good idea to establish a separate cooking camp, away from your sleeping area.
 Make sure all food and trash are kept at least 100 feet from your tent.
 Hanging food from trees can help, as long as it is more than fifteen feet off the ground and away from the main trunk.
+For more tips on how to keep bears away from campsite, see our article for more information.

 - Keep a Clean Camp: Make sure your area is clean before turning in for the night.
 All garbage and food scraps should be removed from camp immediately.
+See our list of the top bear canister to ensure bears don’t get your supplies.

 - Avoid Camping Where Bears Have Been: Before pitching your tent, scour the area for signs of bears.
 Look for trash, discarded food, or scat that is evidence bears have been in the area.
 If you think bears were at your site recently, find a new area to camp.